jgmac1106/indiewebvita/README.md

 ## I Don't Know HTML

 That is okay.
 The project is set up so can just touch what is inside the <opening> and </closing> HTML tags.

+You can always stop by IndieWeb chat for help.